-Race - Racial categories for this survey are white, black, and other.
-The "other" category is composed mainly of Asian Pacific Islanders, and American Indian, Aleut, and Eskimo.
-The race of the head of household is used in determining the race of the household for computing household crime demographics.
+Race - For this survey respondents self identify with one or more racial categories.
+Racial categories for this report are white only, black only, and other race only.
+The "other" category is composed of Asian Pacific Islanders, and American Indians, Aleuts, and Eskimos, if only one of these races is given.
+Persons reporting two or more races are included in the category of "more than one race".
+The race of the head of household is use for computing household crime demographics.